 - Separate the parts of the Moka pot.
 The bottom chamber is where the water goes.
 Fill the bottom reservoir with filtered water.

 - The middle reservoir with the mesh is for the grounds.
-Fill it with coffee grounds, always fine grind.
+Fill it with coffee grounds, always finely ground.
 Don’t worry about measuring; just fill it to the top.
 Tamping isn’t necessary.

 - Put the grounds reservoir onto the water reservoir and screw on the top portion.
 This is where the coffee will fill after brewing finishes.